 Social policy and labor market

-In September, the overall assessment of progress in social policy and employment decreased to 0.59 from 1.06 in August.
+In November, the overall assessment of progress in the field of social policy and employment increased to 0.80 from 0.7 in October.

-The index for the state of implementation in September was 0.67, which is close to 0.73 in August.
-Thus, the assessment of satisfaction with the direction of change has changed again - 0.84 compared to 1.08 in August.
-The assessment of the state of adaptation to European legislation remained at 0.70, and the assessment of the speed of change slightly increased to 0.48 from 0.43 in August.
+The index for the state of implementation increased to 0.97 in November from 0.78 in October.
+In particular, the assessment of satisfaction with the direction of changes rose again — 1.18 in November compared to 1.1 in October and 0.84 in September (while it was 1.08 in August).
+The assessment of the state of alignment with European legislation increased to 0.85, which is close to the October figure.
+At the same time, the assessment of the speed of change increased significantly to 0.87 compared to 0.33 in October.

 Select Date